keaaa/jwt-auth/example/README.md

-to run example create a .env file based on .env.template and fill in blanks
+To run example create a .env file based on .env.template and fill in blanks.
+Then run docker-compose up